Tutorial

 end

-Then I change the getandassign_page/1 do take two arguments like:
+Then I change get_and_assign_page/1 to take two arguments like:

 def get_and_assign_page(_page_number, false) do